hannahredler/pse-core-program/2024/solutions/week1/questions.md

 3. What is the Poseidon hash function and why is it particularly useful in ZKPs?

    Poseidon hash function is a newer function used for zero-knowledge proof systems.
 Its an alternative to SHA-256 and made to optimize for this use case specifically, as SHA-256 can take up to a minute to verify proofs (Z-cash).
 Poseidon is able to operate in a big finite field, over large circuits in a much faster time.
 It can prove the existence of an item in a very large merkel tree in a very short amount of time (1 second)

+# Merkle Trees

+1. Can you describe the structure of a Merkle tree?

+   A merkle tree consists of the following

+   - The leafs are chunks of data, hashed
+   - each pair of leaves are hashed to create a parent hash
+   - parent nodes are hashed together until we reach a final root node

+2. How are Merkle trees used within the blockchain context?

+   Merkle trees are used for:

+   - Proof of Work Mining: When mining a bitcoin block, miners have to take the block data, and search for a nonce that, when all hashed together, creates a hash that satisfies certain conditions.
+This involves rehashing potentially trillions of times.
+By arranging the transactions in a merkle tree, they only have to include the root hash in the block header and hash that, rather than hashing all the transactions which is expensive
+   - Verification: To see if an item is in a tree, I only need the sibling hashes as I go up the tree.
+Requires much less computational power.

+3. Why are Merkle trees useful for efficient and secure verification of large data structures?

+   Merkle trees are useful for efficient and secure verification of large data structures because they allow the number of operations required for verification to be minimized.
+To see if data is corrupted, it is sufficient to compare the root hash of the tree.
+If they are the same, then the data is the same.
+If they are different, then some of the data has been corrupted.
+If this is the case, you can request the children hashes and keep traversing through the differing nodes until you find the corrupted value.
+This is much faster than validating every piece of data in the tree.

+   Similarly if you want to prove a particular transaction is in a merkle tree you dont need to hash every single step.
+You just need the sibling node on each level, and hash once at each level.
+This vastly reduces the number of hashes required to calculate.